reasonwithoutrestraint/site/Original/Morality - Current Understanding and Problems.md

 #### Possible accounts of morality

-[Bridge the gap between analysis of morality and an account of morality, somehow]
+`Fundamental moral principles`

 Aesthetic morality: this is a system for evaluating actions generally.
 The actions are evaluated based on whether they warrant blame/praise (warrant referring to whether we ought - no in the consequentialist senes - to blame/praise).
 Since the rationality of these emotions depends on the nature of these emotions (which is relative and contingent), then this morality itself is relative and contingent (similar to aesthetics, a la secondary qualities).
 This may be relative to particular conventions of particular species, cultures or even individuals.
 I don't think this morality isn't useful or meaningful, but it sits somewhere between ettiquette and objective morality below, and is probably blurred in some way with ettiquette.

-Justice morality: this is a system for evaluating uses of force, but not on evaluating them in the same way as optional morality.
+Justice morality: this is a system for evaluating uses of force, but not on evaluating them in the same way as aesthetic morality.
 The evaluation here does not depend on the nature of our emotions.
 To say that force is (un)justified in this sense is not just to say that the force warrants blame/praise, since doing so depends on contingent nature of blame/praise.
 Indeed, there might be just uses of force that warrant blame, or unjust uses of force that warrant praise (depending on the nature of our emotions).
 This is objective and universal across all rational beings, even those lacking our particular emotions of blame/praise.
 So a group of rational beings may have no basis for morality in the aesthetic sense, yet they would have it in this justice sense.
 This is closer to contractualism, I think.
 This would also be the sort of action that grounds political authority, I think.

 [Ettiquette (aesthetics)] <----> [Optional Morality (aesthetics; justifies praise/blame)] <----> [Forceful Morality (justifies law & force)]